 Estate: Founded by Jean-Marie Rimbert in 1996 with just a few parcels of ancient Carignan vines, today the Languedoc estate has expanded to 20 hectares spread amongst 40 diverse parcels, each with different soils along with varying elevations and exposure.
-Famed as a “champion of Carignan”, Jean-Marie has gained a reputation as a passionate winemaker; consistently crafting wines that express the “character and soul” of where they are from.
+Renowned as a “champion of Carignan”, Jean-Marie has gained a reputation as a passionate winemaker; consistently crafting wines that express the “character and soul” of where they are from.

 Philosophy: To defend the natural diversity of the land and cultivate vineyards with respect for the environment, producing wines that reflect all of the “ beauty depth and flavor originating from those vines”.

 Winemaking: Jean-Marie practices organic methods in both the vineyards and winery.
 Only naturally occurring yeasts are used, along with a minimal amount of filtration.
-Grapes were sourced from estate vineyards with schist soil.
+Grapes are sourced from estate vineyards with schist soil.
 Aged in stainless steel and enamel lined concrete tanks.
 ‘Cousin Oscar’ is a small production cuvée not made in challenging vintages.

 Vin de France